-Dialogues on the Experience of War is an intimate book discussion series that uses Homeric texts and contemporary readings to help veterans access, understand, and articulate their experience of war and return.
+Dialogues on the Experience of War is a book discussion series that uses ancient literature and contemporary readings to help veterans release and re-appropriate their experience of war and return.
 The facilitation model was developed by Roberta Stewart, Professor of Classics at Dartmouth College, who has conducted book discussions with and for veterans for nine years in the Upper Valley.

 I’ve been thinking a lot lately about the health of our civic life, and I’m worried.
 Worried that we’re unable to hear each other’s concerns underneath the personal attacks.
 Worried that complex issues are being reduced to simplistic sound bites.
 And worried that we’re not treating our fellow Americans with empathy and respect – whether we agree with them politically or not.

 What does New Hampshire Humanities do to improve our civic life?
 Lots, actually.

 Dennis Britton is Associate Professor in the Department of English at the University of New Hampshire, where he has taught since 2006.
 He earned a B.A. in English from the University of Southern California, and a M.A. and Ph.D. in English from the University of Wisconsin-Madison.
 He is a specialist in English Renaissance literature, and at UNH he regularly teaches courses on Shakespeare, early British literature, and religion and literature.